Skip to main content

 git commit -m "added live update sdk" # commit staged changes

-git push origin master # push the changes from the master or main branch to your git host
+git push origin main # push the changes from the main or main branch to your git host

 Once you've done a git push, you should see your commit available in the Commits tab of the Appflow Dashboard.